postfinance/kubenurse/README.md

 ## http Endpoints

-The kubenurse listens http on port 8080 and exposes endpoints:
+The kubenurse listens http on port 8080, optionally https on port 8443, and exposes endpoints:

 - `/`: Redirects to `/alive`
 - `/alive`: Returns a pretty printed JSON with the check results, described below